rguske/tmc-tko-lc/workshop/content/exercises/04-image-policies.md

 Select a workspace such as ***tko-day1-ops-ws*** and click Create Image Registry Policy.
-We are going to configure that all the container images to be deployed to this workspace must have a message digest.
+We are going to configure that all the container images to be deployed to this workspace must have a container digest.
 Under Image registry template dropdown, select Require Digest:

 ![](./images/policy-image-registry-digest-1.png)